A Tight Runtime Analysis for the $(\mu + \lambda)$ EA: Introduction

 This runtime guarantee shows, e.g., that using a true parent population of size at most $\max\{\log n, \lambda\}$ does not reduce the asymptotic runtime compared to $\mu=1$.
 Such information can be useful since it is known that larger parent population sizes can increase the robustness to noise, see,~e.g.,~\cite{GiessenK16}.

 With our methods, we can also analyze a related algorithm.
-He and Yao~\cite{HeY04} and Chen, He, Sun, Chen, and Yao~\cite{Chen09} analyzed a version of the \ea in which $\mu = \lambda$ and each parent gives rise to exactly one offspring.
+He and Yao~\cite{HeY04} and Chen, He, Sun, Chen, and Yao~\cite{Chen09} analyzed a version of the \ea in which $\mu = \lambda$ and each parent produces exactly one offspring.
 We shall call this algorithm the \llea for brevity.
 We prove a tight runtime bound of $\Theta(\frac{n \log n}{\lambda} + n)$ iterations, which also shows that the fairness in the parent selection does not change the asymptotic runtime in this problem.

 To prove our bounds, we in particular build on Witt's~\cite{Witt03,Witt06,Witt08} family tree argument.
-Different from his approach (and different from all other works using his method that we are aware of), we work in a complete tree that contains all possible family trees and in this structure argue about which individuals really exists and whether they are an optimal solution.
+The main idea of this argument is to consider a tree graph the vertices of which are the individuals created during the evolution process and each path from the root to a vertex corresponds to the series of mutations which led to the creation of this vertex.
+Selection does not play any role in this structure, so when working with family trees we usually assume that all individuals with a corresponding vertex in the tree can potentially be present in the current population.
+Different from Witt's approach (and different from all other works using his method that we are aware of), we work in a complete tree that contains all possible family trees and in this structure argue about which individuals really exist and whether they are an optimal solution.
 It appears to us that this approach is technically easier than the previous approaches, which first argue that with high probability the true family tree has a certain structure (e.g., a small height) and then, conditioning on this, argue that within such a restricted structure an optimal solution is hard to reach.
-We also believe that this approach facilitates the uniform analysis of trees having different structures (as, e.g., in our work, in which different relative sizes of $\mu$ and $\lambda$ can lead to very different characteristics of the tree).
+We also believe that our approach facilitates the uniform analysis of trees having different structures (as, e.g., in our work, in which different relative sizes of $\mu$ and $\lambda$ can lead to very different characteristics of the tree).

 Using this argument that does not regard the selection process we have obtained the lower bound that holds not only for the \onemax function, but for any function with a unique optimum in the same way as it was done for the \mea in~\cite{Witt06}.
 Our arguments let us extend the lower bounds to the functions with multiple optima (however, the number of the optima in these functions must be restricted).
-In the case of \mea this extension holds for a broader class of functions than the similar extention in~\cite{Witt06}.
+In the case of \mea this extension holds for a broader class of functions than the similar extension in~\cite{Witt06} which works only for the functions with a unique optimum.